d3cod3/ofxVisualProgramming/README.md

 #### [ofxWarp](https://github.com/d3cod3/ofxWarp)

->Some addons are forks of the original, due to some mods, compatibility with OF0.10.1 and the intention of cross-platform compiling (osx,linux,win)
+>Some addons are forks of the original, due to some mods, compatibility with OF0.12.0 and the intention of cross-platform compiling (osx,linux)

 # COMPILING

-**MACOS/LINUX/WINDOWS compiling with qtcreator 4.6.1**
+**MACOS/LINUX compiling with qtcreator 4.6.1**

 # INSTALLING